smiletrl/micro_ecommerce/service.cart/README.md

 ## Cart
-Cart is a simple cart implementation, using redis to provide high performance update (to be implemented).
+Cart is a simple cart implementation, using redis to provide high performance update.

 Redis uses hash to store customer cart data